 This is a cost-reimbursement contract.
-The Coalition shall pay the Contractor for the delivery of service provided in accordance with the terms of this contract for a total dollar amount up to and not to exceed \$14,924,803 (less the Coalition's administrative costs portion) which shall be paid by the Coalition for the provision of services as set forth by this contract.
+The Coalition shall pay the Contractor for the delivery of service provided in accordance with the terms of this contract for a total dollar amount up to and not to exceed \$14,695,013 (less the Coalition's administrative costs portion) which shall be paid by the Coalition for the provision of services as set forth by this contract.
 Of this amount, no more than 3.6% of the slot total (or 90% of the 4% administrative fees allowed) may be allocated to administrative expenditures earned, and subject to the availability of funds.
-In addition, this contract amount for Voluntary Prekindergarten services shall be further increased by an amount not to exceed \$16,618 for outreach and awareness and provider monitoring services supported by a supplemental Voluntary Prekindergarten Outreach and Awareness and Monitoring Initiative (OAMI) grant obtained by the Coalition for these purposes.
+In addition, this contract shall be supplemented by an amount not to exceed the amount to be determined once grant award received for 2022/2023 for VPK Coordinated Screening / Progress Monitoring services supported by the E.S.S.E.R.
+II (Elementary and Secondary School Emergency Relief) Funding grant.
+The ESSER II funding is exclusive of the annual DEL VPK Grant Award funding.
+Contractor reimbursements will be based on all provisions as set forth in the individual contracts and/or DEL Grant Agreements and guidance.
 The Coalition's obligation to pay under this Contract is contingent upon annual appropriation by the State of Florida Legislature.
 The Coalition shall be the final authority as to the availability of funds for this Contract, and as to what constitutes an "annual appropriation" of funds to complete this project.
 If such funds are not appropriated or available for the contract purpose, such event will not constitute a default on the Coalition.
 The Coalition agrees to notify the Contractor in writing at the earliest possible time if funds are not appropriated or available.